 In the year 2000, we invested in a privately-held company for business and strategic purposes.
-This investment is included in other assets and is accounted for under the cost method as ownership less than 5%, and we do not have the ability to exercise significant influence over its operations.
-For investments in privately-held companies, we identify and record impairment losses when events and circumstances indicate that such assets have been permanently impaired.
+This investment is included in other assets and is accounted for under the cost method as ownership is less than 5%, and we do not have the ability to exercise significant influence over its operations.
+During the three months ended September 30, 2001, we identified and recorded impairment losses of \$500,000 to fully write off this investment.